LIST OF PLACES:I–Z

 -

-Peter’s vision for Gentiles and the gospel; told of Cornelius’ conversion (Acts 10:5–23 ; 11:5)
+Peter had vision for Gentiles and the gospel; told of Cornelius’ conversion (Acts 10:5–23 ; 11:5)

 -

-Flows from Mount Hermon, through the Sea of Galilee, through the Jordan Valley, and ends in the Dead Sea | One of the world's most sacred rivers | Serves as a border between Israel and Syria and Jordan today
+River that flows from Mount Hermon, through the Sea of Galilee, the Jordan Valley, and into the Dead Sea

 Wikipedia | Bible Dictionary | Bible Photographs | Bible Maps | Google Maps